DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 The focus of the system should be enabling the user to identify the record and support the needs of the child and family.

 It is useful to frame user needs as problems to be solved and then do a seperate exercise to map how potential options could resolve those problems.
+Speak with your suppliers and developers about potential solutions.

 ## Conduct user research